citcheese/ODBParser/README.md

 -------------
 ODBGrabber is a tool to search for open databases that contain information you are interested in exposing.
 Or if you already know IP's you want to connect to, you can specify those.

+<b>ONLY MEANT TO BE USED TO ACCESS DATABASES YOU HAVE PERMISSION TO ACCESS OR TO WARN SERVER OWNERS OF IRRESPONSIBLE DATABASE MAINTENANCE - PLEASE USE RESPONSIBLY</b>

 What is this?
 -------------